 The grain of meat refers to the direction in which the muscle fibers run through the meat.
 In a flank steak, you’ll be cutting across the width of the steak as opposed to down the length.
 The idea is to cut through the fibers to shorten them, making the meat less chewy.
 You are slicing against the grain (perpendicular) instead of parallel to it.

-What oil should I use for stir fry?
+What oil should I use for easy pepper steak stir fry?

-It’s a really simple stir fry with flank steak, green bell pepper strips, green onions, yellow onions chopped parsley and the stir fry sauce.
-Sauce ingredients include sesame oil, soy sauce, beef broth and oyster sauce.
-Make sure to use fresh garlic and ginger in this recipe for the best flavor.
+It’s a really simple steak stir fry, with green bell pepper strips, peppers and onions, chopped parsley, and the pepper steak stir fry sauce.
+Sauce ingredients include sesame oil, beef broth, and oyster sauce.
+Make sure to use fresh garlic and ground ginger in this recipe for the best flavor for stir fry.

-Turn the skillet to medium heat and add the sliced yellow onion, green pepper strips, sesame oil and soy sauce.
+Turn the skillet to medium heat and add the sliced peppers and onions sesame oil, and savory sauce.
 Stir-fry until tender, about 3-4 minutes.
-Add in garlic, ginger, oyster sauce and beef broth, stirring often.
-Once sauce thickens, add cooked beef strips back in and toss to coat.
+Add in garlic, ginger, oyster sauce, and beef broth, stirring often.
+Once the sauce thickens, add cooked beef strips back in and toss to coat.

 Remove from heat and garnish with sliced green onions and sesame seeds.
-Serve with rice or noodles.
+Serve with rice or noodles and other side dishes.

-What goes well with Beef and Pepper Stir Fry?
+What goes well with Beef and Pepper Steak Stir Fry?